CytoNet: A Foundation Model for the Human Cerebral Cortex at Cellular Resolution: Results

 \section{Results}

 We present the results of CytoNet from three complementary perspectives.
-First, we present the pretraining strategy that allowed the model to learn from large-scale histological data without annotations.
+First, we introduce a pretraining strategy that allowed the model to learn from large-scale histological data without annotations.
 Second, we analyze the learned feature space, using dimensionality reduction and clustering metrics to assess how it reflects local, global, and inter-subject cytoarchitectonic variation.
-Third, we demonstrate its utility in downstream applications, including prediction of structural variation, cortical area and layer segmentation, and data-driven area discovery.
+Third, we demonstrate its utility in downstream applications, including prediction of structural variations, cortical area and layer segmentation, decoding of functional organization, and unsupervised mapping of uncharted areas.
 Together, these results demonstrate CytoNet’s scalability and versatility, showing how a single representation supports diverse analyses.